ARM9/bass/doc/architectures.md

 Tables have two big flaws

 * They are not as fast as real code since alot of string compares are used for each Instruction.
 Compiling huge projects can and will be slow
 * They are dumb.
-Complex architectures and nested register features result to large architecture files, since there is no way to handle them in a smarter way.
+Complex architectures and nested register features result in large architecture files, since there is no way to handle them in a smarter way.

-But there is a solution for both: Extend the bass source code and handle some the whole compiling, or just parts of it using custom c++ routines.
+But there is a solution for both: Extend the Bass source code and handle some the whole compiling, or just parts of it using custom c++ routines.

 ### The architecture Interface
 `todo`

 ### Add an hardcoded backend
-Given your new Architecture is called `foo` and you want to add it into bass just follow this steps:
+Adding a new architecture named `foo` to Bass is done with the following steps:

-**1.** Create a the new subfolder for your Architecture like `bass/architecture/foo/`
+**1.** Create a the new subfolder for your Architecture like `Bass/architecture/foo/`

 **2.** Create `foo.hpp` in your new folder and fill it with an minimalistic struct like
 ```cpp